Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 	**end_align:** Position this riboswichs / RNA_thermometer can be aligned to the genome.

-**statistics:** Stores the file which contains the riboswichs / RNA_thermometer with correspnding amount.
+**statistics:** Stores the file which contains the riboswichs / RNA_thermometer with corresponding amount.

 .. _crispr: